 PSPP 201: Planning

-PSPP Procurement Planning 201 (PSPP 201) is an interactive online course delivered over 4 weeks and includes weekly live online sessions with an expert procurement instructor (in-house delivery available by request).
+PSPP 201: Planning is an interactive online course delivered over 4 weeks and includes weekly live online sessions with an expert procurement instructor (in-house delivery available by request).
 PSPP 201 will give you a detailed understanding of the steps, considerations and documentation needed to ensure adequate planning is done for procurement and contracting processes.

 Furthermore, you’ll be shown why conducting a thorough market assessment when preparing a procurement plan is important, how to select the most appropriate solicitation methodology, and how to minimize risk when setting up the evaluation and selection process.